typpo/blog/source/_posts/2012-12-20-optimizing-three-dot-js-performance-simulating-tens-of-thousands-of-independent-moving-objects.markdown

 }
 {% endcodeblock %}

+For a more in-depth look at web workers, I recommend the [HTML5 Rocks](http://www.html5rocks.com/en/tutorials/workers/basics/) introduction.

 The gains I saw from using a web worker to handle orbital calculations were substantial.
-Using a single web worker allowed me to smoothly render 10,000 moving particles, as the main UI thread was no longer tied up by position calculations.
-Splitting the work among multiple workers could result in some gains depending on the type of work, but in my case most of the gain came from not blocking the UI thread.
+Using a single worker allowed me to smoothly render 10,000 moving particles, as the main UI thread was no longer tied up by position calculations.
+Additional workers could give more gains in theory, but in my case the benefits diminished very quickly.

 Web workers are supported by recent versions of all browsers except for IE (IE 10 adds web worker support).
 They're also supported by the default browsers on iOS and Android, but have been removed from more recent versions of Android.
 I created a simple [web worker compatibility library](https://github.com/typpo/web-workers-fallback) for browsers that don't have native support for workers.